Warning: MASSIVE spoilers for the entire series ahead.

 - Not to mention his former servants in the first dungeon, several of whom he's used, mentally destroyed, tortured and abandoned as his morbid test subjects.

-- Call Forward: Gets name-dropped by a very minor villain in the first Baldur's Gate.
+- Chekhov's Gunman: Gets name-dropped by a very minor villainess in the first Baldur's Gate.

-- Deader than Dead: First, you need to kill him.
+- Deader Than Dead: First, you need to kill him.
+Like any mage worth his salt, that's not the end for him.
 Then you need to kill him in Hell.
 Then he dies in yet ANOTHER place in Hell, and dies for real.

-- Empty Shell: He fears he's become this.
-He even hired a trio of dryad concubines in an attempt to "instill emotion," but they concluded he was simply barren inside.
+- Empty Shell: He fears he's become this, writing in his journal that he can't really feel emotion anymore except in violent outburst.
+He even hired a trio of dryad concubines in an attempt to "instil emotion," but they concluded he was simply barren inside.
 On the other hand, one of them is certain that he still loves Ellesime.

 - Enemy Mine: Irenicus' alliance with the Drow is made possible by their mutual hatred of the elves.